Involving Teammates in Win/Loss

 We generally recommend presenting to the executives all at the same time.
 The executive presentation may feel a little intimidating, but it’s also a huge opportunity to shine.
 You’ll be in possession of many of the most impactful company insights, and you’ll be seen as the key person within the company to deliver those insights to the executives.
 There’s a huge amount of value that flows to the person running the Win/Loss program in these meetings.
 Mainly because the insights you share with them tend to have big impacts on revenue, and many of the insights will be new to the team, so the novelty factor is exciting and tends to stimulate conversation and action at the executive level.
 There’s also usually an interesting power dynamic as long as the most senior executive signs off on the findings, all the other executives see it as a cue to view the Win/Loss program as highly valuable.
 So in a single meeting you can really change your own profile and visibility within your organization.
 When it comes to executives, present to everyone at once if you can.

-Present to the individual teams one at a time.
+Present to the individual teams one at a time

 In your Win/Loss data you’ll have different buckets of feedback for different teams.
 Get the head of product together with a few other product leaders and share some of the high-level findings, but then dive deep into the product feedback.
 When it comes to sales, share your findings directly with the head of sales, preferably in a one on one setting.
 Sales feedback contains criticism about specific individuals on the sales team, and oftentimes individuals will be part of the story of why a deal was lost.
 If you present this feedback in a group setting, sales people will get very defensive very quickly, and you’ll unintentionally create a hostile dynamic in the meeting.
 Instead, share the findings with the sales leader and let them decide how they want to share the critical feedback with each individual sales person.